mg126e/Project_Backend/problem_framing.md

 **Insight 5: Supporting Health and Relaxation** (Prompt: Time - Long-Term Health and Well-Being)
 a) Observation: We anticipate that most users of the app see running as a hobby, which is generally a source of relaxation.
-Running in groups could foster a sense of competitiveness that, while healthy to an extent, may devolve into pressure instead of enjoyment.
+Running with a partner could foster a sense of competitiveness that, while healthy to an extent, may devolve into pressure instead of enjoyment.
 b) Design response: The app could have integrated rest-day notifications that periodically remind the user to take a break and give their body enough time to recover, especially from more strenuous runs.

 **Insight 6: Protecting Users’ Trust and Privacy** (Prompt: Values - Trust and Privacy)
 a) Observations: The app regularly collects sensitive data about the users like their location, interests, and social activity.
 It’s important to maintain a degree of transparency with the user to assuage concerns about privacy.
-b) Design response: Include easily navigable privacy setting that let users control the visibility of their information like running stats and group participation.
+b) Design response: Include easily navigable privacy setting that let users control the visibility of their information like running stats and location.